NegatiV-64/latmetio/README.md

 ## PS
 I know that the code isn't perfect and to be honest, I could have optimize it and clean it up.
 Maybe if I have some free time, I would do it.

+## Update 24/10/2021
+Well, I got some free time and refactored the code.
+Now the old "untouched" legacy code could be found in "legacy" branch.

+In new code, I am using ES5/ES6 synthax, removed jQuery as a dependency and removed the unnecessary legacy HTML code.